 Paul Rand Graphic Designer – (Peretz Rosenbaum)

-was born in Brooklyn, New York in 1914.
-His love of graphic design showed at a very early age when he would paint signs for his father’s grocery store and also for school events.
-His father was against Rand going into an Art career partly because of their Jewish background which forbade the worshiping of graven images and also because he felt that the boy could not earn a good wage from it.
-Paul Rand was sent to Manhattan’s Harren High School at the same time as attending night classes at the Pratt Institute where he could follow his interest.
-He did not feel that the Pratt Institute assisted him and tried other schools of design in the New York Area and in the end became a self-taught designer.
+Paul Rand was born in Brooklyn, New York, in 1914.
+His affinity for graphic design manifested at an early age, as evidenced by his practice of painting signs for his father’s grocery store and for school events.
+His father was opposed to Rand pursuing an artistic career, partly due to their Jewish background which forbade the worship of graven images and also because he believed that the remuneration for such a career would be insufficient.
+Paul Rand was enrolled at Manhattan’s Harren High School concurrently with attending night classes at the Pratt Institute, where he could pursue his academic interests.
+He did not feel that the Pratt Institute provided him with the requisite assistance and thus proceeded to attend other schools of design in the New York area.
+Ultimately, he became a self-taught designer.

-Rand’s greatest work is without doubt the contribution to graphic design in his corporate identities such as IBM, ABC, Westinghouse and UPS.
+Rand’s most significant contributions to graphic design are arguably his corporate identities for prominent companies such as IBM, ABC, Westinghouse, and UPS.

 He almost singlehandedly convinced business that design was an effective tool.
 Anyone designing in the 1950s and 1960s owed much to Rand, who largely made it possible for us to work.
 He, more than anyone else, made the profession reputable.
 We went from being commercial artists to being graphic designers largely on his merits.